 The AWPE is administered on campus for those who did not attend high school in California, or who were otherwise unable to take earlier exams.
-If you are currently enrolled in College Writing R1A, or have taken it previously, you are not eligible to take the exam.
+If you are currently enrolled in College Writing R1A, or have taken the exam previously, you are not eligible for this exam.

 For more information, see the Analytical Writing Placement Examination website.

 The Analytical Writing Placement Examination provides students with a prose passage of 700 to 1,000 words.
 This passage concerns an issue accessible to all first-year students, although it may include some perspectives or information that will be new to them.
 The passage is of the level of difficulty encountered in beginning university courses, and may be drawn from any of a number of disciplines.
 Frequently it presents a point of view with which there can clearly be disagreement — a viewpoint, that is, about a truly arguable issue.
 After reading the passage, students write an essay responding to a single topic based on the passage's content.

 You do not need to take the exam in order to enroll in College Writing R1A.

 The campus AWPE is administered online, using Zoom for check-in and bCourses for the exam.

 If students have been admitted to UC Berkeley but have not yet fulfilled the University of California Entry-Level Writing Requirement or taken the Analytical Writing Placement Examination, they should take the exam during their first semester at Berkeley.
 A fee is required to take the exam.